fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 ## Next Steps

-* Review the [NoOps SQL DB Tutorial](noops-sql-db.md) to learn how to use links and labels with your NoOps SQL DB
+* Review the [SQLite Database Tutorial](noops-sql-db.md) to learn how to use links and labels with your SQLite Database
 * Visit the [Spin Cloud Plugin](cloud-command-reference.md) reference article to learn more about the `spin cloud sqlite link` commands